troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 The cache can then be used via the extra arguments:
 "--cache-driver=Redis"

+Other Perl CHI drivers can be used, but are not rigorously tested such as:
+"--cache-driver=File"

 The first time the programme is run, the formatted output is cached.
 On the second and subsequent runs, the cache is checked, and if the formatted output is cached, then it is retrieved.